Uribarri station

-Uribarri is a station on line 3 of the Bilbao metro.
-The station is also served by Euskotren Trena commuter and regional rail services.
+Uribarri is a station on Line 3 of the Bilbao Metro and Euskotren Trena commuter and regional rail services.
 The station is located in the neighborhood of Uribarri, part of the district with the same name, in Bilbao.
 It opened on 8 April 2017.

 Station layout

 Uribarri follows the same cavern-like station layout shared by most underground stations of the system, designed by Norman Foster, with the main hall located suspended directly above the tracks.